swiftlang/swift-evolution/proposals/0193-cross-module-inlining-and-specialization.md

 * Evolution review thread: [https://forums.swift.org/t/se-0193-cross-module-inlining-and-specialization/7310](https://forums.swift.org/t/se-0193-cross-module-inlining-and-specialization/7310)
 * Implementation: Already implemented as a pair of underscored attributes `@_inlineable` and `@_versioned`

 **Note: the original review ran to January 5, 2018.
-The review is now running for another week to discuss the spelling of `@abiPublic`.
+The review is now running for another week to discuss the spelling of `@usableFromInline`.
 Please see the [review thread](https://forums.swift.org/t/se-0193-cross-module-inlining-and-specialization/7310) to read the discussion and join in.**

 ## Introduction

-We propose introducing a pair of new attributes, `@inlinable` and `@abiPublic`.
+We propose introducing a pair of new attributes, `@inlinable` and `@usableFromInline`.
 The `@inlinable` attribute exports the body of a function as part of a module's interface, making it available to the optimizer when referenced from other modules.
-The `@abiPublic` attribute marks an internal declaration as being part of the binary interface of a module, allowing it to be used from `@inlinable` code without exposing it as part of the module's source interface.
+The `@usableFromInline` attribute marks an internal declaration as being part of the binary interface of a module, allowing it to be used from `@inlinable` code without exposing it as part of the module's source interface.

 ## Motivation